jpstotz/better-adb-sync/README.md

 The reason for the rewrite is to

-1. Update the repo to Python 3 codestyle (strings are by default UTF-8, no more b"" and u"", classes don't need to inherit from object, 4 space indentation etc)
+1. Update the repo to Python 3 codestyle (strings are by default UTF-8, no more `b""` and `u""`, classes don't need to inherit from object, 4 space indentation etc)
 2. Add in support for `--exclude`, `--exclude-from`, `--del`, `--delete-excluded` like `rsync` has (this required a complete rewrite of the diffing algorithm)

 ## Additions

 - `--del` will delete files and folders on the destination end that are not present on the source end.
-This does not include exluded files.
+This does not include excluded files.
 - `--delete-excluded` will delete excluded files and folders on the destination end.
 - `--exclude` can be used many times.
 Each should be a `fnmatch` pattern relative to the source.
 These patterns will be ignored unless `--delete-excluded` is specified.
 - `--exclude-from` can be used many times.
 Each should be a filename of a file containing `fnmatch` patterns relative to the source.